How to Reduce Risk Evaluation Bias

 How to Manage Bias

-3. Reduce the subjectivity.
+3. Reduce subjectivity.
 Project managers use qualitative methods to evaluate risks quickly.
-Some project managers fail to understand that they may be creating greater bias.
-Let's look for ways to reduce the subjectivity while keeping the convenience and speed of the qualitative methods.
+Some project managers fail to understand that they may create more significant bias.
+Quantitative methods provide more objectivity.

 How to Reduce Bias When Evaluating Risks